Unboxed-Software/solana-course/content/token-swap.md

 ```

 The product of the amount of token A and token B must always equal a constant, hence the name ‘Constant Product’.
 More information can be found on the [Uniswap whitepaper](https://uniswap.org/whitepaper.pdf) and the [Balancer whitepaper](https://balancer.fi/whitepaper.pdf).

+If curves don't make a whole lot of sense, don't worry!
+While learning more about how they work doesn't hurt, you don't need to understand the entirety of the mathematics to be able to implement the common curves.

 # Demo